thomasverweij/remotehid/README.md

 # RemoteHID

-Hammerspoon script enabling users to use their touch devices as remote controls for their mac.
+Hammerspoon script enabling users to use their touch devices as a remote mouse and keyboard for their mac.
 Useful when presenting or when using a mac as media player.
 Features a web interface providing touch and keyboard controls (accessible on local network).

 ## WARNING